geo47/Pracatice/src/com/challenge/datastrsucture/heap/README.md

 The heap data structure is a complete binary tree that satisfies the heap property for the root and the children.
 This heap is also called a **binary heap**.

+A **complete binary tree** is a binary tree in which all the levels except the last level, i.e., leaf node should be completely filled, and all the nodes should be left-justified.

 There are generally two types of Heap:

 #### Max heap: